machingclee/machingclee.github.io/static/media/275-k8s-III.b49be5a3.md

   ![](/assets/img/2024-06-30-00-29-26.png)

-  This role must be ***created by us***, any default selection will eventually fail in the creation step.
+  This role must be ***created by us***, any default selection will eventually fail in the creation step, let's create it in the next section:
-Create a role > EC2:

 ##### Create an `EksNodeGroup` Role